From MySQL to Postgres - Useful commands

 $ psql

-The postgres database is a default database meant for use by users, utilities and third party applications read more.
+The default postgres database is a default database meant for use by users, utilities and third party applications read more.

 Listing available databases